How to Keep Your Orchid Alive

 It's been said that orchids are some of the easiest houseplants to grow—though those who have killed an orchid (or four) might disagree.
-So, for those black thumbs among us, we offer these tips and tricks to keep your orchids not only alive—but thriving—for the long run.
+So, for those black thumbs among us, we offer these tips and tricks to keep your orchids not only alive—but thriving—in the long run.

 Put your orchid in a safe place.

-You can't simply set your orchid down any ol' place, warns Bruce Rogers, orchid expert and author of The Orchid Whisperer, Expert Secrets for Growing Beautiful Orchids.
+You can't simply set your orchid down any old place, warns Bruce Rogers, orchid expert and author of The Orchid Whisperer, Expert Secrets for Growing Beautiful Orchids ($15.59, amazon.com).
 "Although your new orchid looks stunning on the table behind the couch, there may be a heating vent under it that will cook it the first day," he says.
 "Putting it on the entrance table by the front door could expose it to freezing cold weather and drafts during winter.
 [And] an orchid on a coffee table may be easy pray for pets and small children."
 So, be sure to thoroughly scope out where you'd like to keep your orchid, making sure it's is free of things that can injure it.

 Don't give it too much water.

-"In most cases orchids, are more likely to be killed by doting overwatering than neglectful under-watering," warns David Horak, curator of the orchid collection at Brooklyn Botanic Garden.
-To make sure you're not giving your orchid too much water, only water it when its soil (or other medium) approaches dryness, instructs Horak.
+"In most cases, orchids, are more likely to be killed by doting overwatering than neglectful under-watering," warns David Horak, curator of the orchid collection at Brooklyn Botanic Garden.
+To make sure you're not giving your orchid too much water, only water it when its soil (or another medium) approaches dryness, instructs Horak.
 Water your orchid early in the day—so the plants can dry off before cooler night temperature—with tepid water, he says.

 Make sure your orchid is draining well.